Lecture notes on Malliavin calculus in regularity structures: Main result and sketch of proof

 where the homogeneous Sobolev space $\dot H^s$ of (fractional and possibly negative parabolic) order $s$ of $\zeta$ is conveniently defined in terms of the Fourier transform $({\mathcal F}\zeta)(q)$ $=\int\frac{dx}{(2\pi)^{1+d}} e^{-ix\cdot q}\zeta(x)$ via

 where, in line with (\ref{cw17bis}),

 is a size measure on wave vectors $q$ that scales as $r^{-1}$ under the parabolic rescaling $R^{-1}q$, thus ensuring that (\ref{ck81ter}) is of (parabolic) order $s$.
 In case of $d=0$, this Gaussian ensemble coincides with $\partial_0B_{x_0}$ where $B_{x_0}$ is a fractional Brownian motion of Hurst exponent\footnote{the factor 2 here is due to the parabolic nature of \eqref{ap37} which reduces to $| q | = \sqrt[4]{q^2}$ when $d = 0$} $2(\frac{1}{2}+s)$.
 Note that $|q|^4$ is the symbol of the fourth-order operator $LL^*$.
-For $s>0$, the $\dot H^{-s}$-norm is obviously weaker than the $L^2$-norm on small scales, so that (\ref{ck81}) implies that the realizations of $\xi$ are less rough than white noise.
+For $s>0$, the $\dot H^{-s}$-norm is obviously weaker than the $L^2$-norm on small scales, so that (\ref{ck81}) implies that the realizations of $\xi$ are less rough than white noise, while for $s<0$ this implies that the realizations of $\xi$ are rougher than white noise.

 In fact, our main result establishes the estimates \eqref{ck77} \& (\ref{ck78}) under the inequality version of (\ref{ck81}), that is

 cf.~(\ref{ck81ter}).
 This means that the Cameron-Martin space of this Gaussian ensemble, interpreted as a space of functions rather than their dual (i.~e.~~distributions), is contained in the $L^2$-dual of $\dot H^{-s}$, which is $\dot H^s$.
 In the course of the proof, we will relax the assumption of Gaussianity.